 A useful tool in neurological rehab, it has shown good results in the following:

 Mollii is a safe treatment, very similar to TENS, which is used widely for pain relief.
-You may not be able to wear a Mollii Suit if you have an implanted electronic or magnetic device e.g. a pacemaker, baclofen pump or shunt.
-We are happy to answer any questions you may have about he Mollii suit and your specific medical history.
-Please contact us on 01962 779796.
+You may not be able to wear a Mollii Suit if you have an implanted electronic or magnetic device (e.g. a pacemaker, baclofen pump or shunt).
+We are happy to answer any questions you may have about the Mollii suit and your specific medical history.
+Please contact us at Hobbs Winchester on 01962 779796.

 Is it for use in clinic only?